 - Born During a Storm: Thowra was born during a storm.
 It's part of the reason he got his name, which is an Aboriginal word for "wind".

 - Elemental Motifs: Thowra is associated with the wind.
 He was named the Aboriginal word for "wind" because he was Born During a Storm, and his mother believed he would have to run as fast as the wind to avoid being hunted for his rare cream color.
-It is also implied he can shapeshift into a hawk.

 - Meaningful Name: The main characters are typically named for their speed (Thowra note , Baringa note , Lightning) or their appearance (Kunama note , Golden, Wurring note ).